• Skip to primary navigation

 coating the bottom of each cookie with melted chocolate using a spoon

-Drizzle chocolate over the cookie generously:
+Drizzle chocolate over the cookie generously, allow to sit, and serve:

 Frequently Asked Questions